FarronF/limerick-council-meetings/meetings/2023/07/17-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 22nd May 2023.md

 will bring forward proposals to enhance our public areas and green spaces.
 As

-part of this review, a cross-departmental team has been convened to review--- 20
+part of this review, a cross-departmental team has been convened to review
+---
+20

 all street furniture including the parklets and build-outs put in place by the